 The Upanishad contains some important concept of Hinduism which are also found in the Bhagavadgita.
 They are:

-1. We should live with the awareness that God is supreme and all pervading Lord and that we are part of His immense existence.
+1. Living with awareness: We should live with the awareness that God is supreme and all pervading Lord and that we are part of His immense existence.

-4. The self is transcendental, immortal and beyond the mind and the senses.
+4. Living for the Self.
+Live for the sake of the Self, which is transcendental, immortal and beyond the mind and the senses.

-5. We should have the discrimination to know both knowledge and ignorance, truth and untruth, the unmanifested and the manifest to attain eternal life.
+5. Cultivate discernment.
+We should have the discrimination to know both knowledge and ignorance, truth and untruth, the unmanifested and the manifest to attain eternal life.

 The last three verses of the Upanishad evoke certain pathos as we read them.
 They deal with death and the departure of the soul from the body.
 They are chanted during the cremation ceremonies.
 These verses were probably used in the past in the final moments by Yogis and ascetics who willingly gave up their lives through yogi suspension of breath, self-immolation or intense starvation.